Yucheng0208/LHU-CINE-Bachelor-Course/README.md

 ## How to Use

-Feel free to explore the repository to find resources related to each course.
+The repository contains resources related to each course.
 The materials are organized by academic year and course.

+ [!CAUTION]
+> The course materials, including assignments, are protected under the [MIT License](./LICENSE).
+However, the lecture slides and teaching presentations are the intellectual property of the respective instructors.
+If you want to use these materials, please follow the proper citation guidelines and ensure you do not infringe upon others' copyrights.

 ## License

 This repository is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more information.
+Please look at the [MIT LICENSE](LICENSE) file for more information.